Alethio/web3-multicall-go/README.md

 ### Usage

+The library is used in conjunction with [web3-go](https://github.com/Alethio/web3-go), and the first parameter is an `ethrpc.ETHInterface` as defined in the package.

 #### Initialization

-The library needs to be used in conjuction with a contract deployed on chain.
+The library requires teh [Multicall](https://github.com/bowd/multicall) contract to pe deployed on the target chain.
-We have deployed two variants on Mainnet and Ropsten so far by using the provided configs:
+We have deployed two variants on Mainnet and Ropsten so far which can be used by using the provided configs.

 ```go